 A Content Area is an html container on your website that wraps the content that changes from page to page.
 It can be defined by the the html class or id attribute.

-Note: if your website doesn’t have a defined wrapper(s) for your content the template feature won’t work.
+Note: if your website doesn’t have a defined wrapper(s) for your content, the Region feature won’t work.

 Page Matcher(s) define what pages or directories the template is applied to.
 A calendar template for example might only be applied to /calendar.